The Democratic Alliance (DA) is deliberating over a replacement for Tshwane mayor Solly Msimanga should he step down to focus on the 2019 elections.

 Msimanga’s running battles with Tshwane city manager Moeketsi Mosola, over the GladAfrica scandal and reports of improper appointments, have given the ANC and Economic Freedom Fighters — which is in an informal relationship with the DA — ammunition to go after the mayor.

-Both political parties have attempted motions of no confidence in Msimanga. motion nullified so it can be done via secret ballot.
+Both political parties have attempted motions of no confidence in Msimanga.
+The ANC is seeking to challenge September’s sitting and wants to have the motion nullified so it can be done via secret ballot.

 Two members of the DA caucus say they knew talks were taking place but did not believe anyone from the caucus or the party’s regional leadership were involved in the talks.